mramshaw/Google-Assistant/README.md

 terms for `American English` versus `British English`, say) then it is another good practice to NOT specify language locales - this will also simplify testing, but mainly reduces maintenance efforts.

-## DialogFlow
+## Dialogflow

-While it is possible to create simple actions within the Google Actions console, for more sophisticated actions there is the aptly-named [DialogFlow](http://dialogflow.com/).
+While it is possible to create simple actions within the Google Actions console, for more sophisticated actions there is the aptly-named [Dialogflow](http://dialogflow.com/).

-Google originally purchased [API.AI](http://api.ai) which it rebranded as DialogFlow.
+Google originally purchased [API.AI](http://api.ai) which it rebranded as Dialogflow.
 [API.AI was previously known as Speaktoit.
-Note that the API.AI URL redirects to DialogFlow.]
+Note that the API.AI URL redirects to Dialogflow.]
 Nevertheless, YouTube videos and the like occasionally still refer to API.AI; any changes are generally minor and cosmetic.

-One interesting thing about DialogFlow is that it can interact with multiple backend services, such as Slack and Alexa (it refers to these as [integrations](#integrations)).
+One interesting thing about Dialogflow is that it can interact with multiple backend services, such as Slack and Alexa (it refers to these as [integrations](#integrations)).
 It is not limited to Google Actions although these are obviously the prime target.
 However, it does require a Google Project for the frontend portion.